 In the late 90s, there was an animated series on Cartoon Network called Ed, Edd n’ Eddy.
 The show was about three boys who tried to get their tongues on jawbreakers by tricking, scamming and scheming their fellow peers in the neighborhood.
-Almost all of the time, their tricks, schemes and scams backfired.
+Almost all of the time, their tricks, schemes, and scams backfired.
 However that’s just a cartoon and if you don’t think adults can trick, scam and scheme, think again.
+Scams are an epidemic.

 If something seems too good to be true, you may be onto something